greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/piloting-your-survey_1_1.md

 ---
-title: "Piloting your survey"
+title: Piloting your survey
-description: "It's very important to pilot your survey with a small number of respondents.
-This page describes approaches to piloting your survey."
+description: It's very important to pilot your survey with a small number of respondents.
+  This page describes approaches to piloting your survey.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/piloting-your-survey_1_1/
+linkTitle: Piloting your survey
+type: docs
 ---

 When you feel your survey is complete, you’re ready to pilot it.
 This means sending it out to a small number of people to understand how respondents feel about it and whether they’re able to understand the questions as you hoped they would.